 This entry is an excerpt from the OECD’s International Compendium of Entrepreneurship Policies (2020), which contains 16 case studies from 12 OECD countries.
 The Compendium examines the rationale for entrepreneurship policy, presents a typology of policy approaches and highlights principles for policy success.
 Case studies span policies for regulations and taxation, entrepreneurship education and training, advice and coaching, access to finance, internationalization, innovation, and holistic packages for ecosystem building.
 (OECD Publishing, Paris, https://doi.org/10.1787/338f1873-en.)

-Originally founded as "StartupDelta", the organization aims to support the development of the 14 regional ecosystem initiatives which support start-ups and scale-ups at the sub-national level in the Netherlands.
-It also seeks to create linkages between these independent regional ecosystem initiatives, break down barriers between actors within and across regional ecosystems and improve access to talent, capital, networks, knowledge and markets for entrepreneurs.
+Originally founded as "Startup Delta," the organization aims to support the development of 14 regional ecosystem initiatives that support startups and scale-ups at the sub-national level.
+It seeks to create linkages between these independent regional ecosystem initiatives, break down barriers between actors within and across regional ecosystems, and improve entrepreneurs' access to talent, capital, networks, knowledge and markets.

-The StartupDelta/ TechLeap initiative includes a wide range of actions involving different actors of the entrepreneurial ecosystem and intervening at different stages of the entrepreneurship process, from building an entrepreneurial culture to supporting existing start-ups.
+The Startup Delta / TechLeap.NL initiative includes a wide range of actions involving different actors of the entrepreneurial ecosystem and intervening at different stages of the entrepreneurship process, from building an entrepreneurial culture to supporting existing startups.

-Another notable initiative is the COSTA collaboration, which brings together Corporates and Start-ups on a platform called the Corporate Launchpad to create business-to-business linkages and opportunities for innovation partnerships and investment.
-Efforts also include linkages with knowledge providers: the TekDelta pilot programme provides start-ups with access to knowledge and laboratory space at the Netherlands Organisation for applied scientific research (TNO), Universities of Technology, the telecom provider KPN and other private companies such as Philips and NXP.
+Another notable initiative is the COSTA collaboration, which brings together corporations and startups on a platform called the Corporate Launchpad to create business-to-business linkages and opportunities for innovation partnerships and investment.
+Efforts also include linkages with knowledge providers: the TekDelta pilot program provides startups with access to knowledge and laboratory space at the organization for applied scientific research (TNO), Universities of Technology, the telecom provider KPN and other private companies such as NXP and Philips.

-StartupDelta / TechLeap.NL seeks to attract and support foreign start-ups settling to the Netherlands together with the Netherlands Point of Entry at the Dutch Enterprise Agency.
-Efforts include the introduction of the Orange Carpet programme, with simplified steps for installation for foreign start-ups and a single support portal for all foreign start-up related issues.
-The Netherlands also introduced the Startup Visa, a temporary (one-year) residence permit for foreign start-up founders.
+StartupDelta / TechLeap.NL seeks to attract and support foreign startups settling in Netherlands together with the Netherlands Point of Entry at the Dutch Enterprise Agency.
+Efforts include the Orange Carpet program, with simplified steps for installation for foreign startups and a single support portal for all foreign startup related issues.
+Netherlands also introduced a Startup Visa, a temporary (one-year) residence permit for foreign startup founders.

-The programme supports internationalisation of Dutch start-ups through international missions for groups of Dutch start-ups.
-Missions are frequently organised together with the Dutch Enterprise Agency to global network events (e.g. Consumer Electronics Show, Computex, WebSummit, Slush, SouthbySouthWest, and Hannover Messe), globally known entrepreneurial ecosystems (e.g. the Silicon Valley, Seattle, Tel Aviv, Berlin, London) and promising destinations for Dutch start-ups (e.g. China and South Korea).
+The program supports internationalization of Dutch startups through international missions for groups of Dutch startups.
+Missions are frequently organized together with the Dutch Enterprise Agency to global network events (e.g. Consumer Electronics Show, Computex, WebSummit, Slush, South by SouthWest, and Hannover Messe), recognized global entrepreneurial ecosystems (e.g. the Silicon Valley, Seattle, Tel Aviv, Berlin, London) and promising destinations for Dutch startups such as China and South Korea.

 Ministry of Economic Affairs and Climate Policy

-- StartupDelta 3.0 (January 2018 – mid-2019).
+- StartupDelta 3.0 (January 2018 to June 2019)